Community Service. Building Faith and Character

 Students assist teachers with one-on-one tutoring and with special projects that require an extra pair of hands.
 This unique opportunity offers a great way to give back to the larger Catholic and city community during the school day.

 Pius students, their families, faculty, and alumni are invited to participate in this 2-mile fundraiser walk.
 Over 100 Catholic schools participate and all funds raised by Pius XI teams go directly back to Pius XI Catholic High School.
+The walk occurs in October each year.

 In conjunction with the Volunteer Center of Milwaukee, teams of students (4-6) help Milwaukee area residents prepare their homes and properties for winter (raking, windows, garden clean-up, etc).

-Contact Mr. Chmielewski to organize a team.
+Contact Mr. Tom Chmielewski with questions and about forming a team.

-Thanksgiving Drive.
 In the fall, Pius XI embarks on our annual Thanksgiving Drive – it’s an opportunity that turns our student community’s eye to the world outside our walls.

 The focus of the drive changes every year and is based on research completed by the Pius Big Buddies on how best to help an organization address specific immediate needs of people in our city.
 The decision on what organization to assist is discerned through a process of consensus.